yvesmartindestaillades/NAP/docs/source/index.rst

 Welcome to NAP's documentation!
 ===============================

-NAP (New Analysis Pipeline) is a plotting extension of Prof. Joe Yesselman's DREEM module.
+NAP (New Analysis Pipeline) is a plotting extension of Yesselman and Rouskin's DREEM module.

 NAP merges the MutationHistogram class of DREEM and a csv file from a RNA structure prediction as a dataset.
 The data is stored online using Google Firebase.
 NAP provides plots and data selection functions to analyse this dataset.

 .. toctree::